ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ### Introduction

-Trying to understand these two terms that appears particularly close at first sight, Kirstie Magowan starts this topic with a generic differentiation of the two ideas in the article, [IT Governance vs IT Management: Mastering the Differences](https://www.bmc.com/blogs/governance-vs-management/):
+Talking about IT Governance and IT Management may sound a bit confusing to differenciate at first, but to improve into the understand of these two terms that appears particularly close at first sight, Kirstie Magowan starts this topic with a generic differentiation of the two ideas in the article, [IT Governance vs IT Management: Mastering the Differences](https://www.bmc.com/blogs/governance-vs-management/):

 1. **Governance**: it should be more inline with the organization and its strategic directions.
 2. **Management**: it should be more inline with transposition of the organization directives into action.

-And, thus, taking off from that basic division, the author brings then some extra clarification to the matter by applying some of the definitions from the COBIT framework (Control Objectives for Information Technology), which is a framework for governance and management specifically tailored to IT.
+And, thus, taking off from that basic division, the author brings some extra clarification to the matter by applying some of the definitions from the **COBIT framework (Control Objectives for Information Technology)** itself, which is a framework for governance and management specifically tailored to IT.

-So, applying some of the underling ideas from COBIT, the problem could be presented this way:
+So, while bringing some of the underling ideas from the **COBIT** framework, the problem could be presented this way:

 1. **Evaluate, Direct, and Monitor (EDM)**: which would cover the main governance activities, to access and evaluate the needs of the stakeholders, to direct through priorization and monitoring results.
 2. **Plan, Build, Run, and Monitor (PBRM)**: which would cover the main management activities, that would mean to put the government dispositions into action and to be monitored.